 Everyone knows dairy can help build strong bones and teeth.
 In addition to calcium, many fortified dairy products are a good source of vitamin D. More research is emerging on the connection between vitamin D and good health.

 Some of the above list can be tough on the budget depending on the season and where you live.
 Look for lower cost options such as fruit and vegetables in season or frozen or canned fish.

 Foods that every budget can live with year round are beans and rolled oats or barley that you cook from scratch.

-Of course, you probably don't want to limit yourself to just these items for every meal.
+Learn more about how to include these and other healthful foods into your meals.
 The American Diabetes Association's book What Do I Eat Now? provides a step-by-step guide to eating right.